themue-trainings/restful-apis-with-go/content/sections/methods/example/index.md

     "./pkg/httpx"
 )

+const (
+    // Prefix for API calls.
+    apiPrefix = apiPrefix

+    // Name of the jsoncache resource.
+    resourceName = "jsoncache"
+)

-// JSONDoc describes one entry in the cache server. type JSONDoc struct {
+// jsonDoc describes one entry in the cache server.
+It's a wrapper
+// containing the ID and the raw JSON document.
+It's the content of
+// the map.
+type jsonDoc struct {
     ID      string          `json:"id"`
     Content json.RawMessage `json:"content"`
 }

 // Handler provides a simple JSON in-memory cache server.
 Cache is
-// done via a map of string to JSONDoc.
-The JSONDoc contains the ID and a
+// done via a map of string to jsonDoc.
+The jsonDoc contains the ID and a
 // raw content.
 The sync.RWMutex is used to ensure that the cache is
 // thread-safe.
 type Handler struct {
     mu    sync.RWMutex
-    cache map[string]JSONDoc
+    cache map[string]jsonDoc
 }

 // NewHandler creates the cache server.
 It's simply needed to create
-// the map of string to JSONDoc. func NewHandler() *Handler {
+// the map of string to jsonDoc. func NewHandler() *Handler {
     return &Handler{
-        cache: make(map[string]JSONDoc),
+        cache: make(map[string]jsonDoc),
     }
 }